Oral Presentation Matrix Biology Society of Australia and New Zealand Annual Meeting 2012

 Nigel Morrison 1

-1. School of Medical Science, Griffith University, Brisbane, Queensland, Australia
+1. School of Pharmacy and Medical Science, Griffith University, Gold Coast, Queensland, Australia

 Myocyte enhancer factor 2c (Mef2c) is a widespread transcription factor associated with cells of mesenchymal origin.
 Mef2c is important role in muscle differentiation as well as acting in hypertrophic chondrocytes to regulate collagen 10A1 expression.
 We found that Mef2c regulated differentiation of osteoblasts: in the absence of Mef2c osteoblasts could not mature and could not deposit mineralized matrix.
 The role of Mef2c was identified in experiments originally determined to make super-mineralizing osteoblasts for cell transplant therapy.